Maxim Rehm: 2024

 In 2024, Rehm would begin his car racing career with US Racing, as he joined the German team for three championships; the 2024 Formula Winter Series, Italian F4 Championship and Euro 4 Championship.
-In the Formula Winter Series, Rehm had a good rookie season among a group of experienced drivers, finishing in 21st in the championship on 9 points.
-He scored his highest finish with a 7th place at Ricardo Tormo.
+In the Formula Winter Series, he had a good rookie season among a group of experienced drivers, finishing in 21st in the championship on nine points.
+He scored his highest finish with a seventh place at Ricardo Tormo.
 Rehm began his Italian F4 season in strong fashion, scoring a podium at Imola.
 He finished the season 13th in the standings.